22 Weeks Pregnant

 Commonly Asked Questions About 22 Weeks Pregnant

 It’s time to keep a close eye on your blood pressure and any other strange symptoms.
-If things feel serious, it could be time to call your doctor.
+If you’re ever in doubt, call your doctor.

 Should I worry about my blood pressure?